The Man From UNCLE

 of feet running after them.
 Then he and Illya broke into a run.
 They coursed

 their way through small alleys and parking lots.
-They cautiously emerged on Beachwalk Road, a small, narrow street next to a wide sand
+They cautiously emerged on

 Solo suddenly pulled his partner into a